Wall Street ends near flat as Russia concerns linger

 NATO reported that Russia has around 20,000 combat-ready troops on the eastern border of Ukraine that it could use to invade.
 Further souring the mood, Russian President Vladimir Putin announced Moscow's biggest economic response to Western sanctions so far.

-Twenty-First Century Fox Corp (FOXA.O) was another winner, its shares up 3.3 percent to $32.33, a day after the company pulled its $80 billion offer to buy Time Warner Inc (TWX.N).
-Time Warner slid 12.9 percent to $74.24.
+Twenty-First Century Fox Corp was another winner, its shares up 3.3 percent to $32.33, a day after the company pulled its $80 billion offer to buy Time Warner Inc. Time Warner slid 12.9 percent to $74.24.

 About 6.4 billion shares traded on all U.S. platforms, according to BATS exchange data, compared with the five-day average of 6.8 billion.